 Lastly, I painted some hollow cardboard letters the same orange.
-I used the command tape on the back to keep the letters on the wall.
+I used the hanging strips on the back to keep the letters on the wall.
 I put the tape on the edge so that if they needed removal, I could grab the tape with pliers.

 I am extremely happy with how it turned out.
 When I painted the first outside orange lines, I did get skeptical that it would be too much orange but hubby insisted I finished and I am glad I did.
 Sometimes, you just gotta listen to the wisdom of your loved ones. (if he is reading this, he probably just fainted because yes, honey, you were right).